 ADVISORY BOARD MEMBER

-Barry Schwartz is the one of the most recognized and respected names in SEO.
+Barry Schwartz is one of the most recognized and respected names in SEO.
 He has covered the search industry for more than 18 years as the Founder and Executive Editor of Search Engine Roundtable and as the News Editor of Search Engine Land, which was founded by Google Search Liaison Danny Sullivan.
 Previously, Barry was also the News Editor of Search Engine Watch.

 Over the years, he has provided advisory work for Google, Microsoft’s Bing, and Yahoo!.
 A sought after speaker and moderator, Barry also hosts the Search Marketing Expo in Israel, and has participated in a slew of marketing and technology events, such as PubCon and the Search Engine Strategies conference.